terrysheng/azure-content-zhtw/articles/partner-twilio-java-how-to-use-voice-sms.md

         <Say>Hello World</Say>
     </Response>

-下列 JSP 頁面將引起 TwiML 有以下回應：說出一些文字、停頓數次，然後說出 Twilio API 版本和 Azure 角色名稱資訊。
+The following JSP page results in a TwiML response that says some text, has several pauses, and says information about the Twilio API version and the Azure role name.

     <%@ page contentType="text/xml" %>